se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 When a code crashes it usually writes out a cryptic error message

-- The cpu processes machine instructions, not the C or Fortran source code that you wrote...
+- The cpu processes machine instructions, not the C or Rust source code that you wrote...

 - Instructions in the final executable program have probably been rearranged for